robrosinc/igris_c_gmt_public/README.md

 1. Run the IGRIS-C bridge/controller process so it publishes `rt/lowstate` and forwards DDS `rt/lowcmd` into the controller command buffer.
 2. Run `igris_c_gmt_public`.
-3. Switch the robot to LOW_LEVEL mode when ready, either manually or through the GMR control-mode DDS bridge.
+3. In `onnx_replay` mode, the inference node enters LOW_LEVEL mode automatically when ready.
+4. In `ros2` mode, run the GMR control-mode DDS bridge and press `B` on the enabled PICO controller to enter LOW_LEVEL mode manually.

 For live ROS 2 teleoperation, set `motion_source.type: "ros2"`, run the GMR teleop process, then run the Redis bridge before `igris_c_gmt_public`.

 ## Notes

-- The robot must be switched to LOW_LEVEL mode before the published `LowCmd` is applied.
+- The robot must be switched to LOW_LEVEL mode before the published `LowCmd` is applied. `onnx_replay` requests this automatically; `ros2` expects the bridge/manual control path.
 - If the motion sample is missing or stale, the worker skips policy inference and does not publish a new action.
 - The package is intentionally conservative on safety: no hidden mode changes and no dependency on core-only command paths.